sbonaretti/pyKNEEr/docs/source/segmentation.rst

 You can quantify segmentation quality when a **ground truth** segmentation is present, whereas you can  evaluate segmentation quality only visually when a ground truth segmentation is not available

-The metrics we use to evaluate segmentation quality are Dice coefficient, Jaccard coefficient, and volume similarity, which quantify the overlap between ground truth segmentations and *pyKNEEr* segmentations
+The metrics we use to evaluate segmentation quality are:

+- Measures of overlap agreement: Dice coefficient, Jaccard coefficient, and volume similarity, which quantify the overlap between ground truth segmentations and *pyKNEEr* segmentations

+- Measure of surface distance: Average of the Euclidean distances between ground truth segmentations and *pyKNEEr* segmentations

   .. raw:: html